RedBoard Qwiic Hookup Guide

 To get started, all you need is a few things:

-- SparkFun RedBoad Qwiic - You definitely need this; otherwise, you are on the wrong tutorial page.
+- SparkFun RedBoad Qwiic - You'll definitely need this; otherwise, you might be on the wrong tutorial (wink-wink).

 - USB micro-B Cable - 6 Foot - The USB interface serves two purposes: it powers the board and allows you to upload programs to it.